-Mandatory:

 The country of domicile of the insureds or the location of the risks that may be bound.
+Careful consideration should be given here to the location of risk and what information needs to be available per class to determine this.

-Territorial Limits of each Insurance Bound
+Territorial Limits of each Insurance Bound - Mandatory:

-Mandatory:

 The territories and geographical limits of each insurance bound.

-Conditions of each Insurance Bound
+Conditions of each Insurance Bound - Mandatory:

-Mandatory:

-Identification, qualification or variation in perils including the wording, clauses, conditions and amendments to any clauses in basic form including any applicable territorial wordings.
-All standard wordings and clauses must be clearly identified by name and reference.
-Any non-standard wording or clauses must be referred to here and attached to the Lineslip.
+Identification, qualification or variation in coverage including the wording, clauses, conditions and amendments to any model clauses to be used on each insurance bound under the line slip in the normal course of events.
+Any additional data or schedule that is required to complete blanks within a model or registered wording should be entered or referenced here, also referencing the section of the wording to which it applies e.g. specification of the claims notification nominee.

+The Line slip must either reference or attach in full all wordings and clauses to be used in the standard course of events for declarations attaching to the Line slip.
+Where a wording, or clause, is referenced then the full wording must be readily available to the broker and to all insurers (e.g. by being held on a widely available Wordings Database).
+If a wording, or clause, is not readily available to all parties then it must be attached to the Line slip.

+Where a referenced wording or clause is used then the party adding the reference should ensure that it meets the above requirements.

+Insurers may propose additional conditions to be included under this heading.

-Notices of each Insurance Bound
+Notices of each Insurance Bound - Optional:

-Optional:

-An optional heading where any notices must be recorded. e.g. Lloyd’s Privacy Statement LSW 1135 B.
+An optional heading where any notices or attestation clauses to be applied to each insurance bound other than the Several Liability Notice should be recorded e.g. Lloyd’s privacy statement, LSW1135B.

-Express Warranties of each Insurance Bound
+Express Warranties of each Insurance Bound - Conditional:

-Conditional:

-Any express warranties that apply to each insurance bound, over and above any that may be incorporated in the Policy Form or implied warranties from legislation such as the Marine Insurance Act (1906), including the consequences of non-compliance.
+Any express warranties to be applied to each insurance bound (over and above any that may be incorporated in the wording or implied warranties from legislation), including the consequences of non-compliance.
 If there are no express warranties this heading would not be included.

-Conditions Precedent of each Insurance Bound
+Conditions Precedent of each Insurance Bound - Conditional:

-Conditional:

 Any conditions precedent that apply to each insurance bound, over and above any that may be incorporated in the Policy Form or legislation, including the consequences of non-compliance.
 If there are no conditions precedent this heading would not be included.

-Choice of Law and Jurisdiction of the Lineslip
+Choice of Law and Jurisdiction of the Line slip - Mandatory:

-Mandatory:

-The court that will have jurisdiction in the event of a dispute between the Broker and Insurers over the terms of the Lineslip, and the law that will apply.
-Further Lloyd’s information on this heading is available in Lloyd’s bulletins Y3406 and Y3327 and for LMA members letter LTM04-056-WFR.
+The law that will apply in the event of a dispute between the insured and insurer over the terms of the Line Slip and the court that will have jurisdiction.
+The relevant Service of Suit for each insurance bound should not be shown here and should be shown under the Choice of Law and Jurisdiction Bound.

-Choice of Law and Jurisdiction of each Insurance Bound
+Choice of Law and Jurisdiction of each Insurance Bound - Mandatory:

-Mandatory:

-The court that will have jurisdiction in the event of a dispute between the Insured and Insurers over the terms of the insurance bound, and the law that will apply.
-Further Lloyd’s information on this heading is available in Lloyd’s bulletins Y3406 and Y3327 and for LMA members letter LTM04-056-WFR.
+The law that will apply in the event of a dispute between the insured and insurer on each insurance bound and the court that will have jurisdiction.
+The relevant Service of Suit should be shown here.

-Premium

-Mandatory:
+Premium - Mandatory:

 The basis of any premium calculations that will be used on each insurance bound.

-Gross Premium Income Limit
+Gross Premium Income Limit - Mandatory:

-Mandatory:

-The gross premium income limit that the agreement parties may enter into under the Lineslip.
+The gross premium income limit that the agreement parties may enter into under the Line slip.

-Notifiable Percentage of the Gross Premium Income Limit not to Exceed
+Notifiable Percentage of the Gross Premium Income Limit not to Exceed - Mandatory

-Mandatory:

-The Broker shall monitor the total gross premium income bound and notify the Insurers immediately if it becomes apparent that the total gross premium income is likely to exceed the percentage of the limit stated.
+The broker shall monitor the total gross premium income bound and notify the insurers immediately if it becomes apparent that the total gross premium income is likely to exceed the percentage of the limit stated.

-Premium Payment Terms
+Premium Payment Terms - Conditional:

-Conditional:

-Required for Non-Bulking Lineslips only.
+Required for Non-Bulking Line slips only.